AgileBIM/AgileBIM.Controls/README.md

 # AgileBIM.Controls
 This is a project that was created to consolidate the random controls I've had to make because WPF didn't natively provide them or at least not to the degree I needed them.
 Your welcome to use them for whatever purpose you want.
 In many cases these purely expose properties that were obscured by the default templates, which makes your setup a bit more, but very minimalistic compared to what would normally have to be done to access obscured properties.

+**Note:** controls stating they "requires BasedOn Styling" means it has a Dynamically loaded ControlTemplate and you will have to include the BasedOn decorator pointed as the base type in your styles to restore basic styling like margin and alignments.
+For example, the **AgileButton** would need a style BasedOn **Button**.
+From there you can go ahead and style them up any way you want, just reestablishes the baseline.

 ### Available Controls

 - **AgileTextBox** (based on TextBox Control)